 After a long time in waiting, fans finally got an in-depth look at Doom Eternal, the heart pumping, crimson spewing, shootathon.
 Not only that, but a gameplay demo helped to lay some of those demons to rest, in typically brutal fashion.

 Amongst all the anarchy on Mars; the devil’s playground, we saw a ton of fresh/rotten enemies making their Doom debuts.
 Alongside some new, explosive weapons thrown into the mix.
 You know, just for the hell of it!

-On top of that, Bethesda showcased Doom’s all-new Battle Mode, which is as insanely frenzied as you might expect, if not a little carnage riddled.
+On top of that, Bethesda showcased Doom’s all-new Battle Gameplay modes which affect the game mechanic, which is as insanely frenzied as you might expect, if not a little carnage riddled.
 Supposedly, demon slayers will go up against their fiercely grotesque rivals in a multiplayer format.
 Not much is known, at this point, but with QuakeCon lurking ominously around the corner, we’ll wait for more details to emerge then.